Skip to content

 Metadata about the rows of the table, indexed by their key.

-show_cursor class-attribute instance-attribute
+show_cursor instance-attribute class-attribute

 show_cursor = show_cursor